Click to enlargeHakama Pattern

 For backboard?
 Anything you want.
 Traditionally it was made of starched paper or newspaper.
 Leather, a plastic placemat, or even shirt cardboard will do.
 Customers report happy results with X-ray film and mousepads.
 Our design makes it easy to remove and replace the insert for cleaning or repair.

 Not sure you're up to making your own hakama?
 Under all the mystique, it's just a Japanese kilt, a double-barreled apron with legs.
-If you're still feeling iffy, consider our Budo Bear pattern, which includes jacket, belt, and scale model of a hakama that you can make from a length of fabric about the size of a large pillowcase.
-This will also fit a very small child or budo baby.
+If you're still feeling iffy, consider our Budo Bear pattern, which includes gi pants, jacket and belt, and the hakama.

 For regular sizes XSmall (28" hip) to Large (50" hip) order below.
 For larger sizes, click here.